Venom1991/refind-btrfs/README.md

 }
 ```

 A couple of notable details are the fact that the "add_options" field (if it exists) of any given sub-menu belonging to a successive snapshot is merged with the "options" field of the corresponding snapshot's sub-menu and also the fact that the latest snapshot's sub-menus implicitly inherit those main stanza's fields which they themselves do not override in the original boot stanza.
-Consequently, these sub-menus' definitions are intentionally similar to their counterparts found in the original boot stanza.
+Consequently, these sub-menus' definitions are intentionally similar to those of their counterparts found in the original boot stanza.

 ## Implementation
 Most relevant dependencies: